Skin Growth Removal

 Dr. Paine will describe your skin tag removal procedure in detail during your consultation.
 Most skin tags can be removed with little pain or discomfort to the patient and require no anesthesia.
 Removing a skin tag will not cause others to grow in its place.

-Dr. Paine will perform the skin tag removal using one of the following methods:
+Dr. Paine will perform the skin tag removal surgery using one of the following methods:

 - Tying the tag off at the base using thread or sutures